 “Hope for the best, but prepare for the worst,” she adds.
 “Families need to be planning and saving some money just in case their child gets an injury, doesn’t get a scholarship, or loses their passion for that sport.”

 For student athletes hoping to grab a coveted spot on an NCAA team, their high school coach should be their first point of contact.
 Coaches often have connections at colleges and universities and can reach out directly to a school’s athletic recruiters.

 High school student athletes will need to keep academics a priority because recruiters will be looking at their grades and test scores right along with their sports stats.
 And be aware that the level of commitment required to have a shot at being recruited may mean sacrificing other interests while your child is in high school.

-Keeping your student healthy and injury-free can also be a challenge.
 “Kids who are serious about playing need to know how to eat and train properly,” advises Dr. Peter Waldstein, a Los Angeles pediatrician.
 This is another area where the high school coach or athletic trainer should provide guidance.
 Waldstein also recommends students have an echocardiogram (a heart ultrasound) to make sure your teen’s heart can handle playing at a highly competitive level.